fakepixels/pace/README.md

 ![pace-cli.png](public/pace-cli.png)

 Welcome to the **Pace CLI**.

 > "Hey!
 Only real G found their way here."

 ---

-A CLI tool for Pace Capital announcements and updates.
+A CLI tool for Pace Capital announcements and updates, accessible both locally and over SSH.

 ## Installation